tmf-map/docsite/docs/typescript/4.class/data-modifiers.md

 :::tip

 In other object-oriented languages, the default modifier is more restrictive than Typescript.
-For example, in C++, the default modifier is `private`.
-In C#, the default modifier for fields is `private`.
+For example, in C++ and C#, the default modifier is `private`.
 And in Java, the default is no keyword, which means package.

 :::